dhkim0821/DynaCoRE/Addition/README.md

 - IP_ADDR is the definition that you need to care

 ## Make a folder to save data files
-Made a folder 'experiment_data' below the hcrl_src folder (not in Motion_Ctrl folder)
+Made a folder 'experiment_data' below the dynacore folder (not in DynaController folder)

 ## Run the Status_Display
 - After building statust_display, run the executable file
+- Option) -v (verbose mode)/ -q (default, quiet mode)

 ### Run the main control program
 - Then the Status_Display program will display and save the registered data